If you are searching for an easy solution, click here: The solution most recommended by us [85%]

 Step 2.
 After video loaded, there pops up an Output Profile window where you can convert MKV to MP4, transcode HEVC to H.264 etc. Just go to General Video category and then select MP4 Video (h264+aac) as output format.
 Certainly, you can directly convert MKV to Xbox One, PS4, Apple TV, iPhone iPad, Android if you're planning to play MKV on these devices.

-Optionally, you can do more with your output file with the following advanced settings:
+Optionally, you can do more to compress MKV file size further, enhance the output quality or accelerate video conversion speed with your output file with the following advanced settings: